dhiway/cord/docs/orbis-native-capability-matrix.md

 changing this matrix's capability decisions.

 The reconciliation records the independently reviewed historical Slice-2 evidence closure.
-Current manifest v7 tracks clean-genesis native feature implementation and is deliberately marked unratified.
+Current candidate manifest v17 tracks clean-genesis native feature implementation and remains unratified until its independent transition/product/evidence reviews are recorded.
 Historical v5 closure proves only its original bounded claims; it does not ratify the new provider/runtime/SDK surface or claim production readiness.
 There is no legacy data migration, Solidity-ABI compatibility or old-network cutover requirement: migrated domains start native at new genesis, and superseded contract-era code is deleted under the native-cutover cleanup gate.